Sodomy laws in the United States: After Lawrence v. Texas

-On February 7, 2014, the Virginia Senate voted 40-0 in favor of revising the crimes against nature statue to remove the ban on same-sex sexual relationships.
+On February 7, 2014, the Virginia Senate voted 40-0 in favor of revising the crimes against nature statute to remove the ban on same-sex sexual relationships.
 On March 6, 2014, the Virginia House of Delegates voted 100-0 in favor of the bill.
-On April 7, the Governor submitted slightly different version of the bill.
-It was enacted by the Legislature on April 23, 2014.
+On April 7, the Governor submitted a slightly different version of the bill.
+It was enacted by the legislature on April 23, 2014.
 The law took effect upon passage.

-In April 2014, a proposed Louisiana bill sought to revise the state's crime against nature law, maintaining the existing prohibition against sodomy during the commission of rape and child sex abuse, and against sex with animals, but removing the unconstitutional prohibition against sex between consenting adults.
-The bill was defeated on April 15, 2014 by a vote of 66 to 27.

-Utah voted to revise its sodomy laws to include only forcible sodomy and sodomy on children rather than any sexual relations between consenting adults on February 26, 2019.
+On February 26, 2019, the Utah legislature voted to eliminate the crime of sodomy between consenting adults.
 Governor Gary Herbert signed the bill into law on March 26, 2019.

-On May 23, 2019, the Alabama House of Representatives passed, with 101 voting yea and 3 absent, Alabama Senate Bill 320, which repeals the ban on "deviate sexual intercourse".
+On May 23, 2019, the Alabama House of Representatives passed, with 101 voting yea and 3 absent, Alabama Senate Bill 320, repealing the ban on "deviate sexual intercourse".
 On May 28, 2019, the Alabama State Senate passed Alabama Senate Bill 320, with 32 yea and 3 absent.
 The bill took effect on September 1, 2019.
+Alabama is the southernmost continental state to repeal their sodomy law as of 2025.